mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 gameID:
   - '1'
 date: 2020-04-18T14:04:10.000Z
+description: >-
+  Here is the second part of the list of 10 accessible games with a range of player counts and mechanisms.

-description: 'Please note, all were available and prices correct at time of posting...'
+  Please note, all were available and prices correct at time of posting...
 featuredpost: true
 featuredimage: /img/blog-index.jpg
 tags: